VAshvija/DevFest2022-Hackathon-GDG-Guwahati/.github/ISSUE_TEMPLATE/gdg-guwahati-devfest2022---hackathon.md

 about: 'ONLY this template to be used for submission of updated code '

 ---

 body:
+- type: markdown
+    attributes:
+      value: |
+        Thanks for your participation!

 - type: input
     id: contact
     attributes: